WHO Raises Global Virus Risk To Maximum Level - UrduPoint

 China reported 44 more deaths on Friday, raising its toll to 2,788, with 327 new cases -- the lowest daily figure for new infections in more than a month.

-The main concern for health officials is outside of China, with governments this week forced into increasingly drastic measures in an attempt to battle spiralling epidemics.

-The biggest death toll outside China is in Iran, where 34 people have died.

-As elsewhere, the virus has mostly killed the elderly or people who had other health conditions.
+The virus has mostly killed the elderly or people with pre-existing health conditions.

 South Korea also now has the most cases outside China, with more than 2,000 infections and 13 deaths.

-The virus has had wide-ranging impact, even forcing K-pop megastars BTS to cancel four Seoul concerts due in April.
+The virus has had wide-ranging impact, even forcing K-pop megastars BTS to cancel four Seoul concerts scheduled for April.

-- Cruise ship victim - In Japan, the health ministry said a British man who was on board a coronavirus-stricken cruise ship quarantined near Tokyo had died, bringing the death toll to six.

-The unidentified man's death is the latest linked to infections on the Diamond Princess cruise ship, where more than 700 other people tested positive for the illness.